-- 1. Children who have a brother or sister3 who will be attending Elveden School at the time of their admission.
-If necessary priority will be given to those with the smallest age difference, if more than 6 applicants, applications will be considered under the tie breaking criteria below. - 2.
-Children who are ordinarily resident1 in the School's catchment area2 up to a maximum of 6 children (ie 50% of the PAN) - 3.
-Children who themselves or one or both Parents4 are regular5 attenders at St Andrew and St Patrick Church Elveden - 4.
-Children who themselves or one or both Parents4 are regular5 attenders at other Anglican churches in the Brandon & Santon Downham with Elveden and Lakenheath Benefice6 - 5.
-Children who themselves or one or both Parents4 are regular5 attenders at other churches which are members of Churches Together in Britain and Ireland or the Evangelical Alliance - 6.
-Children who are ordinarily resident1 in the School's catchment area2 beyond those admitted under criterion 3 - 7.
-Children with a particular or exceptional social, educational or medical need which makes attendance at Elveden School particularly appropriate.
-Parents must accompany the application form with supporting professional evidence from a GP.
-Health Visitor, Social Worker or the like. - 8.
-All other applicants - Notes: 1 Ordinarily resident means permanently resident for a settled purpose.
-It does not include residence taken up solely to qualify as living in the catchment area for the purpose of gaining a place at the school, nor does it apply if you own a second home in the catchment area. - House moves: If evidence of a house move is received as described in the booklet the new address will be used.
-The Local Authority Admissions Team confirms the address which is used for the whole application. - If your child is resident in the UK we can offer him or her a school place before you have moved into Suffolk, but you must give us written evidence that you are legally committed to the move.
-This could be a solicitor's letter confirming exchange of contracts, a signed letting/tenancy agreement or a letter from your commanding officer confirming your new address or, for returning UK Service/Crown Servant families, proof of the posting.
+- 2.Children who have a brother or sister3 who will be attending Elveden School at the time of their admission.
+If necessary priority will be given to those with the smallest age difference, if more than 6 applicants, applications will be considered under the tie breaking criteria below. - 3.
+Children who are ordinarily resident1 in the School's catchment area2 up to a maximum of 6 children (ie 50% of the PAN) - 4.
+Children who themselves or one or both Parents4 are regular5 attenders at St Andrew and St Patrick Church Elveden - 5.
+Children who themselves or one or both Parents4 are regular5 attenders at other Anglican churches in the Brandon & Santon Downham with Elveden and Lakenheath Benefice6 - 6.
+Children who themselves or one or both Parents4 are regular5 attenders at other churches which are members of Churches Together in Britain and Ireland or the Evangelical Alliance - 7.
+Children who are ordinarily resident1 in the School's catchment area2 beyond those admitted under criterion 3 - 8.
+All other applicants grandparent's address, so that you have a higher priority for a place at that school; we consider this to be a fraudulent application.
+Where a child lives at two or more addresses, each for part of the week, the address at which the child is ordinarily resident will be considered to be the address that the child lives at for most of the week (excluding weekends and school holidays).
+Separate evidence in writing from each parent must be provided to confirm the child's living arrangements at the time of application.